 Schedule adequate bathroom breaks – every 1 to 1.5 hours.

 Be sure to allow extra time beyond what is required for the dry run.
 A caravan will always take more time.

 Allow for a gathering place to regroup the cars after going through areas where the group will probably get broken up (think multiple turns and traffic).

 Make up written directions and provide copies for all the cars.

 Plan a starting point with ample parking.
 Restrooms, gas, and food should be nearby.

-Post your cruise info to the Forums, so others will know where and when you are going.
+Post your cruise info to the calendar and Google Groups, so others will know where and when you are going.
 This will also allow others to ask you questions, and generally share information about your cruise.

-If this is your first time as leader, feel free to call one of the older members.
-You won’t have much trouble finding somebody who would love to do a dry run with you.
+If this is your first time as leader, feel free to call one of the tenured members.
+You won’t have much trouble finding somebody who would love to do a dry run with you or give you guidance.

 Communication!
 Bring your FRS/GMRS radio!
 This is very strongly recommended.
 If you don’t have one, get one.
 They are not expensive, and those with radios make jokes about those without radios.
 You don’t want us laughing at you.

 If you end up leading without one, make sure that the car behind you has a radio and keep checking for a signal from them.